PGM-Lab/InferPy/docs/notes/guidemodels.rst

 Inferpy supports a wide range of probability distributions.
-Details of the specific arguments for each supported distributions are specified in the followings section.
+Details of the specific arguments for each supported distributions are specified in the following sections.